ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 ## Finding the right tool for the job

 The hardest part about effectively using R is finding the best packages for the problem you are trying to solve.
-I think this is even more important than being fluent in the language itself, which you will pick up along the way, as you start using R more frequently.
-However, building on solid foundations from the start is essential to getting reliable results, and increasingly difficult to fix later on in a project.
+I think this is even more important than being fluent in the language itself, which you will pick up along the way as you start using R more frequently.
+However, building your code on reliable foundations is essential for good results, and difficult to fix later on in a project.

-There are about 20.000 packages on CRAN alone, and more on other networks such as BioConductor and GitHub.
+There are about 20.000 packages on CRAN, and more on other networks such as BioConductor and GitHub.
 New packages are released every day.
 The developers are a mix of volunteers, ranging from professional software engineers to students and hobbyist.
-The quality and scope of packages varies enourmously, which can make it difficult to know which tools are the best choice for a given task.
+The quality and scope of packages varies enormously, which can make it difficult to know what tool is the best choice for a given task.

-The ultimate goal of r-universe is to help you effectively browse through the R ecosystem to discover what is out there, get a sense of the purpose and quality of individual packages and their developers, and get started using them immediately without any hassle.
+The ultimate goal of r-universe is to help you effectively navigate the R ecosystem to discover what is out there, get a sense of the purpose and quality of individual packages, their developers, and get started using packages immediately and without any hassle.

 ## Three levels of navigation in r-universe

-To browse through R packages in r-universe, we distinguish three levels of navigation:
+We can distinguish three levels of navigation to explore R packages in r-universe:

- 1. The global ecosystem level: search all packages, by topic, keyword, ranking, etc.
+ 1. Search the global ecosystem: find packages, by topic, keyword, ranking, etc.
- 2. The maintainer/organization level: browse all work from a given group or researcher.
+ 2. Browse by maintainer/organization: explore all work from a given group or researcher.
- 3. The individual package level: detailed information on everything there is to know about a single package and instructions to start using it.
+ 3. Zoom in to the individual package: detailed information on everything there is to know about a project and instructions to start using it.

-If you are new to R, or are exploring packages for a new project, you may start by searching everything that is out there using the r-universe search engine.
-Once you become more familiar with the ecosystem, you may get interested to zoom in further, to learn more about the suite of packages from a given organization, and the details of individual projects.
+If you are new to R, or are exploring packages for a certain task, you may start by searching everything that is out there using the r-universe search engine.
+Once you become more familiar with the ecosystem, you may get interested to zoom in and learn more about a specific suite of packages from a given organization, and the details of individual packages.

 ## Level 1: searching the entire R ecosystem

 The landing page on https://r-universe.dev takes you directly to the global search engine.
 Here you can perform free-text search for a keyword, which is matched against package names, descriptions, topics, and titles of manual pages, vignettes, and so on.
-Results are ordered using a combination of a matching score (how often, and where, the search term appears in the package), and a quality ranking.
+Results are ordered using a combination of a matching score (how often, and where, the search term appears in the package), and a quality ranking[^1].

 {{< figureforgallery src="search1.png" alt="Screenshot of r-universe search engine landing page." >}}

-The landing page above also shows a shuffeling list of organizations publishing packages (sorted by recent activity) that is fun to discover what is currently being developed in the R ecosystem.
+Moreover the page above also shows a shuffeling list of organizations publishing packages (sorted by recent activity) which is fun to discover what is currently being developed in the R ecosystem.

 {{< gallery >}}
 {{< figureforgallery src="search2.png" alt="Screenshot of r-universe simple search results." >}}